Are you trying to drive traffic to your artist website, and keep finding the results from your efforts less than desirable?

 You will not see instant traffic.
 You are just letting Google and Bing know that you have a website.

-Your goal now is to provide quality content on a regular basis so Google and Bing will start to rank your site higher in the search.
+Your goal now is to provide quality content regularly, so Google and Bing will start to rank your site higher in the search.

 Month 5 – Links